 San Diego was really low key.
 It was almost like a life reset where I was able to relax and rewind.
 It was the complete opposite of Los Angeles.

-Caleb taking in the majestic view of the Pacific Ocean in San Diego.
+Caleb takes in the majestic view of the Pacific Ocean in San Diego.
 Photos by Dakota Richardson.